Characters: Yu-Gi-Oh! Main Characters

 - Noble Male, Roguish Male: The roguish to Honda's noble.

-- Offscreen Moment of Awesome: At the very end of the Battle City arc he and Yami challenge each other to a private match (the manga makes it more unclear whether it's actually happening or just a vision).
-Word of God states that Jonouchi won, hence why he has his Red Eyes Black Dragon again beginning in the Doma arc.
+- Offscreen Moment of Awesome: At the very end of the Battle City arc, he and Dark Yugu challenge each other to a private match (the manga makes it more unclear whether it's actually happening or just a vision).
+Word of God states that Jonouchi won, In the anime, he definitely won, hence why he has his Red Eyes Black Dragon again beginning in the Doma filler arc.

-- Power Armor: Uses his "Aura Armor" against Valon.
+- Power Armor: Uses his "Aura Armor" against Valon in the anime's Doma filler.

 - Primal Fear: Of ghosts.
-He has to overcome this when being forced to duel with Bonz.
-Comes back when Bakura cheerfully tells him about his Occult deck, and Joey's first reaction is to crap himself and hope he doesn't have to duel Bakura.
+He has to overcome this when being forced to duel with Ghost Kozuka.
+Comes back when Bakura cheerfully tells him about his Occult deck during the earlier parts of Battle City and also during its finals, and Jonouchi's first reaction is to crap himself and hope he doesn't ever have to duel Bakura.

 - Red Oni, Blue Oni: The red to Kaiba (one of two), Honda, and Mai's blue.